-PWA vs Native app: which one’s best for you?
+PWA vs Native app: which one is better for you?

 The choice of “appearance” in your clients’ eyes